cjdelisle/cjdns/rfcs/Whitepaper.md

 from.
 By doing a full bitwise reversal, the switches need not care how other switches encode the numbers or be able to reverse the order since they can reverse the the entire label.

+There are always at least 3 zero bits between the reversed return path and the forward path, but the zeroes from the reversed source routing interface and the target routing interface can overlap.

                         1               2               3
         0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7 0 1 2 3 4 5 6 7